andrewchen44/fun-challenge/README.md

 - **Simplicity**: Clean, intuitive interface that doesn't overwhelm users
 - **Reliability**: Robust error handling and loading states
 - **Accessibility**: Built with semantic HTML and ARIA attributes

+## Security Considerations

+- API keys are included for development purposes only
+- In production, API keys should be stored in environment variables
+- All user inputs are validated and sanitized